awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

 *region* represents the region identifier for an AWS region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in the [AWS Systems Manager table of regions and endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) in the *AWS General Reference*\.

-For example, to download the SSM Agent for Amazon Linux, RHEL, CentOS, and SLES 64\-bit from the US West 1 Region, use the following URL:
+For example, to download SSM Agent for Amazon Linux, RHEL, CentOS, and SLES 64\-bit from the US West 1 Region, use the following URL:

 ```
 https://s3-us-west-1.amazonaws.com/amazon-ssm-us-west-1/latest/linux_amd64/amazon-ssm-agent.rpm